Dept of Clinical Neurosciences

 Therefore, understanding fuels and drivers that contribute to the destructive myeloid cell and astrocyte activation in the central nervous system holds great promise in identifying new targets to treat and/or delay disease progressions.

-Metabolites are molecules deriving from chemical reactions that regulate how energy is produced and consumed in cells.
-Our lab has shown that modifying the ways in which mitochondria produce energy can reduce inflammation in the brain.
+Metabolites are molecules derived from chemical reactions that regulate how energy is produced and consumed in cells.
+The lab has shown that modifying how mitochondria produce energy can reduce inflammation in the brain.
 We have also shown that certain mitochondrial metabolites can act as signalling molecules that disrupt the brain's normal response to inflammation.

-Currently, we are focusing on metabolites and mitochondria to find novel ways to block persistent inflammation and favour the regeneration of the damaged brain.
-To do so, we use cutting edge techniques to detect metabolic changes in cells, animal models of disease, and human tissues and correlate them with changes in gene and protein expression.
+Currently, we are focusing on metabolites and mitochondria to identify novel approaches to block persistent inflammation and promote the regeneration of the damaged brain.
+To do so, we use cutting-edge techniques to detect metabolic changes in cells, animal models of disease, and human tissues and correlate them with changes in gene and protein expression.

 Desorption electrospray ionization - Imaging Mass Spectrometry ( DESI-IMS) ion image of the distribution of myelin-derived lipid species (as denoted by SHexCer 42:1; O2 intensities, visualised according to heatmap with intensities ranging 0-429617) in the white matter of a healthy, aged posterior brain case. (photo credits: Vincent Wu and Monica Emili Garcia-Segura).